 We know as well as anyone that you consider your pet to be a member of your family.
 That is why the whole team here at the practice work hard to provide them with the very best veterinary care services.

 Should the worst happen, we use the cremation service provided by Forget-Me-Not Pet Crematorium.
 All deseased animals left with us are transferred to them.
 Private cremation with the return of ashes in a number of different caskets and memorial containers is available, price quotations available on request from the practice.
 We trust their service, and all animals are individually handled with respect.
 Cremation for horses can be arranged by the Pet Crematorium, Langley Park, who should be contacted directly for quotations.
 A new memorial page is available to upload any photos or memories of your beloved friends (look for Forget-me-Not in the drop down menu under services).

-Puppies and kittens brought for vaccinations will be given a health check, free worming and flea control treatments and four weeks free insurance from Pet Plan.
+Puppies and kittens brought for vaccinations will be given a health check, free flea control treatments and four weeks free insurance.
 Should your pup or kitten need a check or treatment before their vaccination, you will be charged for this - but the consultation cost is deducted from the vaccines later.
 Enroll them onto our Practice Plan, routine neutering will be discounted.
 Rabbits are also offered four weeks insurance with their first vaccination irrespective of their age.

 So, if you are seeking treatment or advice for your pet, do please contact us.